OfficeDev/office-js-docs-pr/docs/develop/support-ie-11.md

 ```

 > [!NOTE]
-> Microsoft Edge (Chromium) returns `edg/` followed by one or more version digits and zero or more `.` separators as the user agent; for example, `edg/76.0.167.1`. **Note that the `e` is not present at the end of name!
-It is "edg", not "edge".**
+> Microsoft Edge (Chromium) returns `edg/` followed by one or more version digits and zero or more `.` separators as the user agent; for example, `edg/76.0.167.1`. **Note that the `e` isn't present at the end of name!
+It's "edg", not "edge".**

-This JavaScript should be as early in the add-in start up process as possible.
+This JavaScript should be as early in the add-in startup process as possible.
 The following is an example of an add-in home page that advises users to upgrade Office when Trident is detected.

 ```html
 <!doctype html>